alejandrochang/StudyGuideNotes/reactnative.md

 "Learn once write everywhere".
 React Native is all about embracing the differences that exist within Android and IOS.
 You learn how to use a toolset with different platforms to adjust your code and reuse big chunks of code.
 Build real mobuile apps using React Native and JS.

 React Native is NOT a Web App running on mobile device.
 It is not a web app hosted by webview in native app.
-We have a real nativ application.
+We have a real native application.
 JS + React Native App compiled to Native Code.
 (We use both libraries: React + React Native)
 We don't have DOM Elements.
 React Native gives us other components which can be compiled to Native Code.
 (Alternative DOM)

 1. React (Web)